 These transactions are measured at the exchange amount, which is the amount agreed upon by the related parties.
 Advances to and from the Company are unsecured and non-interest bearing with no specified repayment terms.
-Notes to Financial Statements Year ended October 31, 2021

 4. Share Capital

 Authorized

 Unlimited Class A shares, non-voting, redeemable and retractable at their issued amount Unlimited Class B shares, voting, not entitled to dividends